ukaea/overlap_checker/README.md

 I'll fill in instructions for other distributions / OSs as I get them working.
 Suggestions welcome!

-After this, I use Python to instal the required build tools, then use conan to install the required dependencies.
+Python is used to install the required build tools.
+One of these is conan which allows us to fetch the required dependencies.

 ```shell
 # install build tools, maybe in a seperate venv